MileHacker Logo

 Public Transportation

 Ujjain operates a the local bus service managed by the city administration.
 Buses connect different areas of the city.
 This gives an inexpensive way to travel.
-Ujjain does not have a metro or tram system; its transport infrastructure relies on buses, auto-rickshaws, and private vehicles.
+Ujjain does not have a metro or tram system; its transport infrastructure relies on buses, auto-rickshaws, and private automobiles.

 Local bus routes generally connect the train terminal, the main bus stand, Mahakaleshwar Temple, Ram Ghat, and other areas.
 Specific route maps may be available at major bus stops or online from local transport authorities.
 Inquire locally for the most current information.